Ben 10 Versus the Universe: The Movie: Production

 In February 2020, Cartoon Network officially announced that a new Ben 10 film would be in production.

 Release

 Television

 Ben 10 Versus the Universe: The Movie premiered on Cartoon Network channels around the world on October 10, 2020.

 Home media

-Ben 10 Versus the Universe: The Movie also released digitally on October 11, 2020, one day after the film's official premiere, and was also released on DVD on October 27, 2020, by Warner Bros.
+Ben 10 Versus the Universe: The Movie was also released digitally on October 11, 2020, one day after the film's official premiere, and was also released on DVD on October 27, 2020, by Warner Bros.
 Home Entertainment.

 Theatrical

 It also received a theatrical release in the United Arab Emirates.

 Reception

 Box office

 The film was released theatrically in the United Arab Emirates.
 As of 26 November 2020, it had grossed $50,743.

 Soundtrack

 Ben 10 Versus the Universe: The Movie's soundtrack was composed by Kevin Manthei and was also released on SoundCloud.